shoebjoarder/Marvellous/README.md

 Check out our <a href="https://www.youtube.com/watch?v=5uQ82EeYmuo">demo</a>

-Follow this  <a href="https://nxgen.herokuapp.com/">link</a> to the deployed version of the project.

 # Installation

 The step-by-step installation guide for <a href="https://reactjs.org/">React</a> and  <a href="https://flask.palletsprojects.com/en/1.1.x/">Flask</a> can be found in our [ installation guide documentation](docs/INSTALL.md).